 The entry process to Getty images is different from other royalty free stock sites because the site is seeking images that have emotional and conception aspects.
 You need to register and review the guidelines for submission, take a quiz and then submit a link to your finest photos, if accepted, you will be afforded an opportunity to submit photos for the site collection with a specific theme.

-The site is the perfect place to create an amazing portfolio; You can sell your photos in many different forms of prints, such as canvas prints, poster, framed prints, metal prints, acrylic prints and greeting cards.
+The site is the perfect place to create an amazing portfolio; You can sell your photos in many different forms of prints, such as canvas prints, poster, framed prints, metal prints, acrylic prints, and greeting cards.
 You can get detailed information on my Fine Art American Review.
-Also, you are welcomed to view My Gallery
+Also,

 Thanks for reading, I hope you enjoyed the article if you have any questions just post below & I will be happy to answer you.